 Since taking over the program in 2010, the Hawkeyes have vaulted back to national prominence.
 Iowa has appeared in a postseason tournament eight of the last nine complete seasons (5 NCAA, 3 NIT).
 McCaffery guided the Hawkeyes to five of the last seven NCAA Tournaments (2014, 2015, 2016, 2019, 2021) and reached the NIT championship game in 2013 with a team that won 25 games.

 Over the last three seasons, Iowa has won 20+ games and posted NCAA Tournament victories in 2019 and 2021.
 McCaffery recruited and coached Luka Garza, the most decorated men’s basketball player in Iowa history.
-Garza was a two-time Big Ten and National Player of the Year and unanimous consensus first-team All-America.
-He rewrote Iowa’s record book earning consensus 2021 National Player of the Year laurels, including winning the Naismith Trophy, John R. Wooden Award, and Oscar Robertson Trophy.
+Garza was a two-time Big Ten and National Player of the Year, Pete Newell Big Man of the Year, Kareem Abdul-Jabbar Center of the Year, and unanimous consensus first-team All-America.
+He rewrote Iowa’s record book earning consensus 2021 National Player of the Year laurels, including winning the prestigious Naismith Trophy, John R. Wooden Award, and Oscar Robertson Trophy.
 Garza broke Iowa’s career (2,306) and single-season (747) scoring records and is the only Big Ten player to amass more than 2,250 points, 900 rebounds, 150 blocks, and 100 3-pointers.

 Iowa was ranked as high as No. 3 nationally during the 2016 and 2021 seasons.
 The Hawkeyes were ranked for 16 consecutive weeks in 2019, the final nine weeks of the 2020 season, and in 2021 went wire-to-wire in the top 15 of the AP Poll for the first time since the 1989 campaign.